How to Fix a Garbage Disposal. Complete Troubleshooting Guide

 Is it worth fixing an old garbage disposal?

-If your disposal is over 10 years old or leaking from the bottom, replacement is usually the smarter choice.
+If your disposal is over 10 years old or leaking from the bottom, replacement is the smarter choice.
 New units cost $80-300 and are more efficient and quieter than older models.
 For simple issues like jams or resets, fixing is always worth trying first regardless of age.

 What can I put in a garbage disposal?